Ukrainian Railways: Classification of passenger trains (railway lines)

-Railway lines are classified into commuter, regional, Intercity and EuroCity.
-Daytime trains are also distinguished into a separate class from those that run at night.
-Intercity lines are coded with single, double and triple digits, while commuter lines are coded with quadruple digits.

 On 27 April 2011 in accordance with order No. 504/2011 rail industry specialists developed a new classification system of passenger trains for Ukrainian Railways.

 The development of a new classification system for passenger trains in Ukraine was made necessary by the need to inform customers (passengers) about the level of service quality they could expect to find in various passenger trains.
 The new system is based on the class of train and carriages.

 Given the quality of the service provided UZ asked the following classes of passenger trains: